 While doing research for this article, we came across a fascinating piece of journalistic work titled “He may have invented one of neuroscience’s biggest advances.
-But you’ve never heard of him” that suggests perhaps optogentics was invented by someone who is not receiving the credit for it.
-This article is a long read, but what it suggests is that a Chinese researcher named Zhou-Hua Pan who works at Wayne State University in Detroit may have invented optogentics first, and then stops just short of trying to suggest that race comes into play here.
+But you’ve never heard of him” that suggests perhaps optogenetics was invented by someone who is not receiving the credit for it.
+This article is a long read, but what it suggests is that a Chinese researcher named Zhou-Hua Pan who works at Wayne State University in Detroit may have invented optogenetics first, and then stops just short of trying to suggest that race comes into play here.
 Here’s our take on this after reading the very long and excellently written article.

-The two Americans hailed as inventors of optogenetics are Karl Deisseroth at Stanford University and Ed Boyden at the Massachusetts Institute of Technology and they are both expected to win a Nobel Prize for the “invention” of optogentics.
+The two Americans hailed as inventors of optogenetics are Karl Deisseroth at Stanford University and Ed Boyden at the Massachusetts Institute of Technology and they are both expected to win a Nobel Prize for the “invention” of optogenetics.
 These researchers come from two of the best universities in the world.
-When you’re rubbing shoulders with one of the investors of CRISPR who “pops by your office”, you’re in a world class establishment.
+When you’re rubbing shoulders with one of the investors of CRISPR who “pops by your office”, you’re in a world-class establishment.
 Wayne State University has an endowment of $313 million.
 Stanford has an endowment of $22 billion.
 Here’s how the three institutions stack up:

-Researchers working at world class institutions have more resources at their disposable and are perceived as being more legitimate.
+Researchers working at world-class institutions have more resources at their disposable and are perceived as being more legitimate.
 Right or wrong, that’s how the world works.
 This is the same reason that graduates from Ivy League colleges go into investment banking and graduates from most other universities don’t.
 Here are some other excerpts taken from that article: